 In the absence of comprehensive federal regulation of PFAS in food packaging, states are dishing out their own laws.
-Thus far, 13 (thirteen) states have enacted laws addressing PFAS substances in food containers and packaging materials ("Food Packaging"), and there are 15 (fifteen) proposed bills that are currently pending in various states.
+Thus far, twelve states have enacted laws addressing PFAS substances in food containers and packaging materials ("Food Packaging"), and there are fourteen proposed bills that are currently pending in numerous states.
 These laws are intended to address concerns that storing food in Food Packaging that contains PFAS compounds may result in increased ingestion of those PFAS substances.
-Related to food packaging, a growing number of states are enacting or proposing general bills involving the recyclability of food or beverage packaging, but this client alert does not specifically address those requirements as these measures do not exclusively involve PFAS substances.
-According to the United States Environmental Protection Agency ("EPA"), commonly cited examples of Food Packagi...
+Related to food packaging, a growing number of states are enacting or proposing general bills involving recyclability of food or beverage packaging, but this client alert does not specifically address those requirements as these measures do not exclusively involve PFAS substances.
+According to the United States Environmental Protection Agency ("EPA"), commonly cited examples of Food Packaging that hav...